 Tip: Make gluten-free chicken strips by substituting rice flour for the wheat flour and oatmeal, pulsed in the blender to create a finer crumb, for the breadcrumbs.

-Tip: Make vegetarian by substituting zucchini spears for the chicken.
+Tip: Make vegetarian by substituting zucchini spears for the chicken and omit Worcestershire sauce in the ranch dip.